 An artificial heart, or a so-called ventricular assist device (VAD), is a device that replaces the heart that can take over the function of pumping blood instead of the patient's heart for a period of time.
 That is, it is an alternative cardiac system that is installed to help the normal heart.
 Therefore, the artificial heart can be used in severe cases where the patient's heart is unable to supply the body with sufficient blood.

-Temporary artificial hearts are being implanted to gain time during Heart transplantation.
-Most artificial hearts are cardiac assist pumps, which are known in English as a VAD (ventricular assist device).
+Currently, temporary artificial hearts are being implanted to buy time while the heart is being transferred from a donor.
+Most of the artificial hearts are auxiliary pumps of the heart, which in English are known as VAD (ventricular assist device).